jbiatek/BSGRulebook/rulebook.md

 O'Neill's "Modifications" takes place during the "Activate Cylon Ships" step.
 Players still have this step even when they are in the Brig or used their turn to activate a Mission so even though a Crisis card wasn't drawn, O'Neill can still use this action.

-### Miracle tokens
+### Once per game

-In Daybreak, "once-per-game" doesn't actually mean once per game.
-Instead, characters must spend a Miracle token in order to use their once per game ability.
-Daybreak includes some game effects that can allow players to regain a spent Miracle token, allowing them to use their "once per game" ability more than once.
+When playing without Daybreak, the "once per game" ability can be chosen by a player up to once in a single game.
+This is tied to a player, not to a character, so if a player uses their once-per-game and is later executed, they may not use the new character's once-per-game ability at all.
+Conversely, an executed player who has not used their once-per-game may use their new character's ability later.

-There is a limit of 1 Miracle token per player.
+The Daybreak expansion introduces Miracle tokens and changes the once-per-game rules.
+Players must now discard 1 Miracle token in order to use a once-per-game ability, but they can do this as many times as they like during a game as long as they have a Miracle token to spend.
+There is a limit of 1 Miracle token per player, and they cannot be exchanged or traded between players.
 Players who already have one cannot gain another.
-The only exception is Alternate Gaius Baltar who can hold up to 3, and needs to spend 3 to use his "Miracle ability".
+Alternate Gaius Baltar is an exception, he can hold up to 3 and needs to spend 3 to use his "Miracle ability".

 Even when not playing with Daybreak, it's convenient to use Miracle tokens to track whether each player has used their once-per-game or not.
-Without any game effects to regain them, it ends up being the same as the regular rules (with the exception that players do not discard their token when executed, since executed players do not lose their once-per-game unless Daybreak is being used).
+The only caveat when playing this way is to remember to *keep* the token when executed.
+In Daybreak, players lose their Miracle tokens upon execution, but in other expansions execution does not change a player's once-per-game status.

 ### Loyalty cards